-Ani Ruins in Kars is situated in a place close to Turkey-Armenia border and it is 46 km away from Kars city center.
+Ani Ruins are located in Kars, the easternmost city of Turkey.
+Ani is very close to the Turkish-Armenian border and 46 kilometers from Kars city center.
 According to researches, the settlement around the city dates back thousands of years.
-However, most of the historical buildings in the city of Ani were built during the Bagratuni Kingdom.
+However, most of the historical buildings in the city of Ani were built during the Bagratid Kingdom.

 Located in the entrance of Anatolian route of Silk Road, it is considered that this town was an important center throughout the history.
 Apart from the unique examples of Armenian architecture, there are also constructions of Byzantine and Seljuk architectures.

-Ari Ruins is located in an area that 78 hectares wide.
+Ari Ruins are located in an area that 78 hectares wide.
 Recognized as an archeological site, this place includes various historical structures such as caravansary, bathhouse, church, palace and bridge.

 Bagratuni Dynasty was founded after Armenians were freed of Arab dominance.
 Historical findings show that this dynasty ruled from 885 to 1045.
 Bagratid Armenia was a strategic place in the power struggle between Byzantine Empire and Abbasid Caliphate.